bwt/OpenPaperView/README.md

 - Everything is readonly, the viewer's function is to search and retrieve papers.
   No edits are possible, there are no plans to add any.

-- No label exclusion filter, *i.e.* it is not possible to select documents *not* having some label.
-There *are* plans to add it.

 - Image scans can be viewed online, but PDF must be downloaded first.